xero/moebius-web/README.md

 # Box - x

 Draws a rectangle.
 Pressing 'alt' or 'option' will favour the non-current color in the case of an attribute clash.
 Pressing 'shift' whilst starting the drag operation will fill the rectangle with the current color, otherwise just the border will be visible.
+Holding down the Ctrl whilst clicking somewhere on the canvas containing a text block filled with color, or a half block, will change the current color immediately underneath the cursor.

 # Ellipse - i

 Draws an ellipse.
 Pressing 'alt' or 'option' will favour the non-current color in the case of an attribute clash.
 Pressing 'shift' whilst starting the drag operation will fill the ellipse with the current color, otherwise just the border will be visible.
+Holding down the Ctrl whilst clicking somewhere on the canvas containing a text block filled with color, or a half block, will change the current color immediately underneath the cursor.

 # Brighten - b